ON-DEMAND COURSE

 The classes are available now.

-• Recognize the emotional repeating patterns in your communication with others for example, in the relationship to a partner, an adult child, sibling, or a person in authority position.
+• Recognize the emotional repeating patterns in your communication with others, for example, in a relationship with a partner, an adult child, a sibling, or a person in an authority position.

-• Describe the inner work (learning to track your own subjectivity) that is needed to deal with the phenomena of transference-countertransference.
+• Describe the inner work (learning to track your own subjectivity) that is needed to deal with the phenomena of transference and countertransference.

 • Apply the tool ‘snow globe of subjectivity’ to increase your ability to deal with transference-countertransference dynamics in your professional practice and your personal relationships.